Once a time

 Look at dress!

-CINDERELLA, STEPMOTHER, & Nevertheless, I/she still want/s to go to the And dance the Prince.
+CINDERELLA, STEPMOTHER, & Nevertheless, I/she still to go to the Festival And before the Prince.

-All three beautiful of face, but vile and black of heart.
+All three were beautiful of face, but vile and of heart.
 Jack, on the hand, had no father, and his mother-

 JACK'S I wish...

-MOTHER I wish my son not a fool.
+JACK'S I my son were not a fool.
 I wish my was not a mess.
 I wish the cow was of milk.
 I wish the house was of gold- I a lot of things...

-A warm might just be what Milky White to produce his milk.
+A warm enviroment just be Milky White needs to produce his milk.

-MOTHER a she!
-How times must I tell you? shes can give milk!
+JACK'S a she!
+How many times must I tell Only can give milk!

 not for me, It's for my in the woods.
-A of bread, please- To my poor old hungry in the woods...
+A of bread, please- To bring my old hungry in the woods...

 Just a of bread, please...

-I have emptied a pot of lentils into the for you.
-If you have picked out again in two hours' time, you go to the ball with us.
+I emptied a pot of lentils into the ashes for you.
+If you have picked out again in two hours' time, you shall go to the ball us.

 in the sky, in the eaves, I the leaves, In the fields, In the and ponds...

-Come, birds, Down the eaves And the leaves, fields, Out of and ponds...
+Come, birds, from the eaves And the leaves, fields, Out of and ponds...

 Now, squeeze, pal...